 The train journeys gave us the chance to read extracts from our copy of Boy: Tales of Childhood.
 I had put post it notes on all the pages that mentioned the places we would visit.

-One place that you can visit but we didn't venture that far is Ty Mynydd (n what was then a large Victorian house on a 150 acre farm.
+One place that you can visit but we didn’t venture that far is Ty Mynydd (CF15 8AF) where the Dahl family lived from 1917 to 1921, in what was then a large Victorian house on a 150 acre farm.
 If you want to visit here stay on the train until Radyr.
 We instead got off at Danescourt.

 Danescourt to St John’s Church